 Cinnamon is a popular spice loved for its sweet flavor and warm aroma.
-It’s a seasonal staple in many desserts and Starbucks drinks, but this spice also offers many health benefits.
+It’s a seasonal staple in many desserts and drinks, but cinnamon benefits go beyond flavor, including potential support for blood sugar, heart health and inflammation.

 With the help of Bailey Shupe, a registered dietitian with Banner Health, we explore the different types of cinnamon, its many benefits and easy ways to spice up your meals.